 When I made my appointed I got this questionnaire called Zungs questionnaire with 20 questions I was supposed to answers with numbers 1-4 meaning “never or rarely” “sometimes” “often” and “always“.

 It was great cuz at least I know what we’ll be discussing at our session and I could think about it and prepare.

 Here I’m gonna translate you the questions and my answers.

 1.I am sad or desolate – This was one of the hardest questions cuz most of the time I was just numb.
 I could lie in a bed staring on the wall and hours could pass without me even noticing.
 Otherwise there would be times where I would start crying in the middle of a store for no reason whatsoever. = often

 2.I feel best in the morning – Mornings were ok for me, the higher hour and closes to night the bigger my fear would become.
 I hated the nigh.
 I was paralyzed by fear every night and I couldn’t wait for morning to come so my answer to this was = always

 3.There are times when I feel like crying – no reason.
 My body just commands me to cry = often

-4.I have difficulties sleeping at night – whether you have trouble falling asleep, you wake up in the middle of the night several times or wake up too early – or in my case all of the above = always
+4.I have difficulties sleeping at night – it doesn’t matter if you have trouble falling asleep, you wake up in the middle of the night several times or wake up too early – or in my case all of the above = always

-5.I eat the same as before (amount) – I had difficulties finishing half fo the plate = never
+5.I eat the same as before (amount) – I had difficulties finishing half of the plate = never

 6.Sexual life or sexual thought still brings me pleasure – I got quite surprised by this question, cuz only when I read it I realized I haven’t thought about sex this whole time so =rarely